dimitrioskyranos/ee3-code/final/README.md

 ## Notes

-NRF code for both the PIC and ESP was implemented in collaboration with Mykyta Chunikhin from Robot 1.
+-NRF code for both the PIC and ESP was implemented in collaboration with Mykyta Chunikhin from Robot 1.
-Part of the code was refined using ChatGPT-4o (OpenAI, 2025) to debug issues during development.
+-Part of the code was refined using ChatGPT-4o (OpenAI, 2025) to debug issues during development.